 Get an In-depth Insight into the Field of Magnetics and Precision Engineered Components

 At Goudsmit UK, our permanent magnets and magnet assemblies are designed to meet the unique needs of your application.
 Therefore, as a valued customer, you are assured of quality products, timely service and competitive pricing.
 Here is a self-serve repository of information pertaining to our magnetic products.
-In addition, we are happy to schedule a meeting to answer any questions about our industrial magnets, engineering components and CNC machining services.
+In addition, we are happy to schedule a meeting to answer any questions about our industrial magnets, engineering components and complementary services.

 Click on the links in the menu below to learn more about a topic

 Ferro magnetism is the basis for many electrical and electromagnetic devices ranging from the refrigerator magnet to motors and transformers.